Designing New Worlds with Artova

 • Visualise generated interface layouts

-• Evaluate spatial structure and hierarchy
+• Evaluate spatial structure and information hierarchy

 • Establish the foundation for further refinement